MarkJelic/TEC-1G/ROMs/DIAGs/readme.md

 - Will work at any clock speed
 - does not need matrix latch chips (74xx245), 74c923 keyboard chip, System Input 74xx373 or the display latches (2x 74xx273) fitted to run at least something useful
 - FTDI test requires a loopback jumper connected between the Tx and Rx pins.
 The FTDI module must be removed
+- 8x8 tests require the TEC-1G 8x8 LED display module, connected at ports 05h and 06h via the TEC Expander port.
+If the 88x is not fitted there will be a 10 second pause while the tests run
+- matrix keyboard and joystic port tests can be exited with Fn-ADDDR at any time
+- any Hexpad key exits burn-in mode; Diags will reboot when pressed

 ## build process
 Assemble Diags_Main.asm - it pulls in everything else needed.

-I have used TASM as my assembler; I used the -80 -b commandline parameters to turn out a binary file that is ready to burn
+I have used TASM as my assembler; I used the -80 -b -fFF commandline parameters to turn out a 16k binary file that is ready to burn.

 Code should assemble with most Z80 assemblers with little to no modification.